bmitchinson/Spotilight/README.md

 * Playlist Searching
 * Development documented at [benmitchinson.com](https://benmitchinson.com/Making-Spotilight)

-# Would be cool if
+# Would be cool if...
 * Apple music supported, usage of an API to convert playlists?
 (Switch between spotify or apple music mode, user preference) Reliant on this api: https://soundiiz.com/api :(